Accused serial rapist goes on trial in Cook County

 Prosecutors have called Winner a "threat to the safety of women."
 He has denied all of the allegations and is free on bond.
 The bench trial is being heard by Cook County Criminal Court Judge Carol M. Howard.

+Openings statements began on Friday afternoon.
+After first disclosing the serial rape investigation in April, 2016, the I-Team on Friday was given court permission to record the Winner trial.

-Openings statements began on Friday afternoon-17 years after the start of Winner's legal odyssey.
+Judge Howard allowed ABC7 to record audio of the proceedings-as opening statements began in court-17 years after the start of Winner's legal odyssey.
 That is when he was arrested on charges that he attacked a woman after several drinks in a suburban bar.
-Lesley Barton told the I-Team that Winner picked her up and threw her onto a tanning bed.
+In that case, Lesley Barton told the I-Team that Winner picked her up and threw her onto a tanning bed.

 "He's pulling down my pants as I'm pulling them up and I'm pulling at his hand and the fog is getting stronger and stronger.
 I kept saying 'no, no means no.' And I'm certain he's going to kill me," said Barton.
 "I do recall being raped, I just don't recall how much time it was," Barton said.